-MANY years ago, I owned a share in a racing greyhound.
-Before one race (in Wimbledon, London), the trainer came over to me and the rest of the consortium and said one word: “rabbits!”
-The hound had tasted fresh blood.
-In search of more, Prince of Thebes would run like the wind to sink his chops into that stuffed bunny on a motorised scooter.
-He lost.
-And only now do I realise that the dog was not chasing bunnies; he was trying to escape the murderous things.
+Many years ago, I owned a share in a racing greyhound.
+Before one race (in Wimbledon, London), the trainer came over to me and the rest of the consortium and said one word: “Rabbits!”
+The hound had tasted rabbit.
+The theory went that now he’d eaten one – and liked it – come the race Princey would try that bit harder to catch that motorised bunny.
+But what if the dog was petrified of rabbits and hares?

-British Library’s Royal MS 10 E iv, aka the Smithfield Decretals, is a late fourteenth-century law book containing many illuminations including an image of rabbits trying a captured hound.
+The British Library’s Royal MS 10 E iv, aka the Smithfield Decretals, is a late fourteenth-century law book containing many illuminations including an image of rabbits trying a captured hound for crimes unspecified.

 Did the hound escape?
 Was he innocent?
-Find out what happened to Sizzles later on.
+Find out what happened to Fido later on.

-And get a load of the rabbit in Pontifical of Guillaume Durand, Avignon, before 1390:
+In the meanhile, get a load of the rabbit in Pontifical of Guillaume Durand, Avignon, produced before 1390:

 And there’s the Ormesby Psalter (Bodleian Library MS. Douce 366), “a psalter, a collection of Psalms meant for contemplative reading”:

 Terrifying stuff.
 And it gets worse.
-The rabbits have allies.
+The armed rabbits have allies.
 Like the snails:

 Spotter: Dangerous Minds